ga4gh/vrs/schema/defs/vrs/Genotype.rst

 **Computational Definition**

-A quantified set of *in-trans* :ref:`MolecularVariation` at a genomic locus.
+A quantified set of :ref:`MolecularVariation` associated with a genomic locus.

 **Information Model**